primatejs/primate/docs/modules/ws.md

 # WebSocket

-The WebSocket module adds support for WebSocket comminucation to your application.
+The WebSocket module adds support for WebSocket communication to your application.

 ## Install